 I do a lot of cadence drills.
 Very simple four, five, or six round volleys.
 Starting out going 50% speed, going to 60%, 70%, etc… Until I take it to 110% and find my failure point.
 I can do 6 volleys or so on this one piece of paper which is really nice.
 Sometimes I’ll start off aiming at a circle and will fire one volley with my eyes closed to see how well my recoil management is bringing the gun back on target.
 I do that test to familiarize myself better with new pistols.

 I also produced this target to assist in cadence and rhythm.
 Both work different skills.

 This one is to work balance of speed and accuracy.
-Rather then doing counts in my head when I’m shooting the target shown in the picture above, I shoot as fast as I can keep my rounds inside the circles.
+Rather than doing counts in my head when I’m shooting the target shown in the picture above, I shoot as fast as I can keep my rounds inside the circles.
 On the smaller circles, my cadence is slower.
 But I’m trying to maintain consistency.
 I want my splits to be something like… .30, .31, .30, .32, etc. Not: .32, .37, .34, .43.
 I use a shot timer to record my splits.
 I typically hit the timer and then wait a second or two and begin the string of fire.